Essential Oils & Alcohol: Can Aromatherapy Help You Drink Less?

 Aromatherapy is beneficial in recovery because it’s highly accessible and has minimal risks.
 Access to treatment is commonly a barrier to recovery, but with aromatherapy, it’s something that we can easily find.
 Not only that, but there’s no stigma associated with essential oils.
 Stigma about AUD also deters people from seeking treatment, which only exacerbates the problem.
 While we may still require other treatments for AUD aside from aromatherapy, it can get the ball rolling to developing a healthier relationship with alcohol.
 Let’s learn how to properly use aromatherapy to support our journey to better health.

-How To Use Essential Oils
+How Your Body Responds to Essential Oils

 Before we get into how to use essential oils safely, let’s look at which ones may be a good option for supporting our recovery.

-Essential Oils for Alcohol Detox
+Best Essential Oils for Alcohol Withdrawal

 Lavender or chamomile for relaxation and better sleep.